 In this case, (+2) signifies bonus to Strength, Constitution and Dexterity!

-💡 You may want to investigate such items further with Scroll of Identify.
+💡 You may want to investigate such items further with a Scroll of Identify.

 You have -1+5+9=+13 to-hit and 2d6+13+4=24 average damage if wielding this weapon together with previous armours (Leather Scale Mail and Pair of Gloves of Slaying).